-It is recommended that if you are thinking of having a baby, your BMI should be between 20 and 25 (a healthy weight).
+It is recommended that if you are thinking of having a baby, your BMI\ should be between 20 and 25 (a healthy weight).
 If you are overweight, ie BMI of over 25 you should aim to lose weight before becoming pregnant.

 Being obese (having a BMI greater than 30) during pregnancy can put you at increased risk of pregnancy complications such as gestational diabetes and thromboembolism.
+Therefore if you are planning a pregnancy speak to a health professional about achieving a healthy weight.

 It can be dangerous for your baby too, causing premature birth, birth defects, miscarriage and stillbirth.

-If your BMI is over 40 you will receive extra support throughout your pregnancy as part of The weigh to a healthy pregnancy programme to help ensure the best outcome for you and your baby.
+If your BMI\ is over 38 you will receive extra support throughout your pregnancy as part of the weigh to a healthy pregnancy programme to help ensure the best outcome for you and your baby.

-BMI is a calculation that health professionals use to work out whether a person is a healthy weight.
+\BMI is a calculation that health professionals use to work out whether a person is a healthy weight.
 It is calculated by weight in kilograms divided by height in meters squared.
-Use an online calculator which can be found at http://choosetolivebetter.com/ content/measuring#section-5
+Use an online calculator which can be found at pha.site/ bmi-calculator